0x000006/dedicated_lan_pinger/README.md

 ![Server List with a LAN server and a Regular Server on it](https://github.com/0x000006/dslp/blob/1.19.x-1.20.x/screenshots/1.png)

-Currently it is compatible with versions 1.19-1.20.2 and there are no plans to port it to Forge/NeoForge.
+There are no plans to port it to Forge/NeoForge.